 Or just play “hot and cold” telling your kids they’re getting warmer when they’re getting closer and colder when they’re walking away from the treasure.

 Or have one of your older kids hide a treasure and draw a map of how to find it.

 Use coffee filters.
 They’re pre-cut in circles.
 Just fold them in half and half again.
 Then cut out some circles and triangles.

-A couple squirts of food coloring in a squirt bottle or squirt gun and then send the kids outside in the snow to ‘paint’ the snow.
+A couple of squirts of food coloring in a squirt bottle or squirt gun and then send the kids outside in the snow to paint the snow.
 This is also fun for decorating snowmen and women.

-(inside) Put a piece of paper on a cookie sheet, pile snow on top of it, then squeeze a few drops of color on the top of the paint.
-When the snow melts, you’ll have a neat water color picture!
+Or if you’re inside, put a piece of paper on a cookie sheet, pile snow on top of it, then squeeze a few drops of color on the top of the paint.
+When the snow melts, you’ll have a neat watercolor picture!

 If you have paint, set it outside (or in your freezer) overnight to freeze it!
 Then kids can color with the frozen paint.